 EC = MC * P(x)/100

-To calculate the expected cost multiply the maximum cost by the probability of the cost.
+To calculate expected cost under this single-event model, multiply the cost if the event occurs by the probability of occurrence (expressed as a decimal, or divide the percent by 100).

 How to Calculate Expected Cost?